 The table above summarizes the decision matrix.
 An example of “higher meaning” is the concepts in the mind, while an example of “lower meaning” is the concepts of senses, sensations, and sense objects.
 Similarly, “higher pleasure” means the pleasure of the subtle senses, while the “lower pleasure” means the pleasure of the gross senses.
 This table has some peculiar characteristics.
 For example, in the spiritual realm, Higher Pleasure becomes Soma for the Agni of Lower Pleasure.
 Similarly, Higher Meanings become the Soma for the Agni of Lower Meanings.
 This means that the senses are given more importance over the mind.
 The pleasure of mental and intellectual pursuits is thus rejected over sensual pleasure.
 This is the basis of the claim that bhakti should be free of jnana or knowledge.

-There are thus many misconceptions about bhakti ranging from sahajiya who become sentimentalists, to the fanatics who want to accept everything on “faith” without a good understanding of the deeper principles, to those who take such fanatics and sentimentalists to be the cardinal representatives of the bhakti tradition and therefore reject the entire process to be unintelligent and faith-based.
+There are many misconceptions about bhakti ranging from sahajiya who become sentimentalists, to the fanatics who accept everything on “faith” without an understanding of the deeper principles, to those who take such fanatics and sentimentalists to be the cardinal representatives of the bhakti tradition and reject the entire process to be unintelligent and faith-based.
 All religions who have a personal God, and who espouse devotion and faith suffer from the same problem due to which religion has earned a bad name today as the “opiate of the masses”.
 The problem originates in a misunderstanding of bhakti in the material world versus its nature in the spiritual world.

 There are indeed two mutually opposite kinds of bhakti in the material and the spiritual worlds.
 The process of bhakti in the material world is called vaidi-bhakti in which knowledge is emphasized over pleasure, and abstract is preferred over detailed.
 The process of bhakti in the spiritual world is called ragānugā-bhakti which is when knowledge is forgotten and sensual stimulation is considered the highest form of yajña.
 When the vaidi-bhakti and ragānugā-bhakti are confused, then people start believing that because one has to ultimately give up jnana or knowledge in ragānugā-bhakti, there is no point in acquiring this knowledge in the first place.
 And thus the notion of a fanatic, sentimentalist, and ignorant devotee of God is born—which is the dominant category of religious people everywhere.